luan18alencar/Conversor_API/README.md

     Antes de começar o código você deve ter acesso a API do site "ExchangeRate-API" .

 ## Passo A Passo

-    Faça login ou cadastre-se no site.

-    Após o Cadastro, pegue a Api do Site e coloque no código do JavaScript
+pegue a Api do Site e coloque no código do JavaScript

 ![imagem-da-api](img/AW.png)